Darkmyter/AI-resources/Resources/Deep Learining/Computer vision/image-classification-papers.md

         $$ depth: d = αφ \\ width: w = βφ \\ resolution: r = γφ $$
         such that $ α · β^2 · γ^2 ≈ 2$ given that $α ≥ 1, β ≥ 1, γ ≥ 1$ where α, β, γ are constants that can be determined by a small grid search.
     * The baseline architecture was found using neural architecture search so that it optimizes both accuracy and FLOPS, called EfficientNet-B0.
+This architecture is based on Inverted Residual Convolution, a CNNBlock used in MobileNetV2.

 ## [Big Transfer (BiT): General Visual Representation Learning](https://arxiv.org/pdf/1912.11370.pdf), **BiT, 2019**
   * Articles: